Abstract dissipative Hamiltonian differential-algebraic equations are everywhere: Representation of adHDAEs

 which is equivalent to $\sqrt{\|x_{n,m}\|} \rightarrow 0$, which is a contradiction.

-So we see that neither of the cases $(a) , \ldots, (c)$ is possible, and hence item ii) holds. \eproof \end{proof}
+So we see that neither of the cases $(a)$, $(b)$, or $(c)$ is possible, and hence item ii) holds. \eproof \end{proof}

 From Theorem~\ref{t_commonQI} we can derive some easy consequences, but we begin by showing that the conditions as stated in item iv) and v) can be simplified when ${\mathcal A}$ has more structure. \begin{lemma} Consider a triple of operators $(\mathcal E, \mathcal A ,\mathcal Q)$ that satisfy the first three conditions of Assumption \ref{A1:HZ}.
-Assume further that ${\mathcal A}$ can be written as ${\mathcal A}=\mathcal J-\mathcal R$, with $\mathcal J$ skew-adjoint, i.e., $\mathcal J^*=-\mathcal J$ and $\mathcal R$ is bounded, self-adjoint and non-negative, then item v) in Theorem \ref{t_commonQI} can be replaced by \begin{itemize} \item[v')] There exists an $m_2>0$ such that
+Assume further that ${\mathcal A}$ can be written as ${\mathcal A}=\mathcal J-\mathcal R$, with $\mathcal J$ skew-adjoint, i.e., $\mathcal J^*=-\mathcal J$ and $\mathcal R$ is bounded, self-adjoint and non-negative, then item v) in Theorem \ref{t_commonQI} is equivalent to \begin{itemize} \item[v')] There exists an $m_2>0$ such that

 \end{itemize} \end{lemma} \begin{proof} Assume that v) holds, then we only have to show that (\ref{eq:4-2-bis}) implies (\ref{eq:4-2-bis2}).
 If (\ref{eq:4-2-bis2}) would not hold, then there exits a sequence $\{x_n\}, n \in {\mathbb N}$ such that, $x_n \in D({\mathcal J})$, $\|x_n\|=1$ and ${\mathcal E}{\mathcal Q}^{-1}x_n, {\mathcal J}x_n$ and ${\mathcal R} x_n$ all converge to zero.
 This implies that ${\mathcal E}{\mathcal Q}^{-1}x_n$ and ${\mathcal A}x_n = ({\mathcal J} - {\mathcal R})x_n$ converge to zero, which is a contradiction.